-A transaction, service, administrative or other similar fee may be charged by your broker-dealer, agent or other financial intermediary, with respect to the purchase, sale or exchange of Class A, Class C, Advisor Class, Class Z, Class 1 or Class 2 shares made through your financial advisor, or in connection with participating on the intermediary's platform.
-Financial intermediaries, a fee-based program, or, for group retirement plans, a plan sponsor or plan fiduciary, also may impose requirements on the purchase, sale or exchange of shares that are different from, or in addition to, those imposed by the Funds, including requirements as to the minimum initial and subsequent investment amounts.
-In addition, group retirement plans may not offer all classes of shares of the Funds.
-The Funds are not responsible for, and have no control over, the decision of any financial intermediary, plan sponsor or fiduciary to impose such differing requirements.
+A transaction, service, administrative or other similar fee may be charged by your broker-dealer, agent or other financial intermediary, with respect to the purchase, sale or exchange of Class 2 shares made through your financial advisor.
+The financial intermediaries or your fee-based program also may impose requirements on the purchase, sale or exchange of shares that are different from, or in addition to, those imposed by the Funds, including requirements as to the minimum initial and subsequent investment amounts.